Dual-Process Theory

 Two Systems of Thinking

-- Dual-process theory proposes two distinct systems of cognitive processing operate in the human mind
+Dual-process theory proposes that two distinct cognitive systems operate in the human mind, and they handle very different kinds of tasks.

 Characteristics and Functions